Nursing Interventions for Acute Pain Management

 Cyclooxygenase Inhibitors

 Cyclooxygenase inhibitors are mainly subdivided into nonsteroidal anti-inflammatory drugs and aspirin.
 Cyclooxygenase, or COX, is an enzyme in the pathway to synthesize prostaglandin, a key inflammatory hormone-like substance, from arachidonic acid.
-When produced, prostaglandins have several different effects on their target organs and are known to contribute to nociceptive pain.
+When produced, prostaglandins have several effects on their target organs and contribute to nociceptive pain.

-Salicylates, like aspirin, are non-selective COX inhibitors, and they also inhibit platelet aggregation, block pain impulses, and may act on the hypothalamus to reduce fever and pain.
-The table below shows selected medications belonging to the COX inhibitor class of drugs [29].
+Salicylates, like aspirin, are non-selective COX inhibitors.
+They also inhibit platelet aggregation, block pain impulses, and may act on the hypothalamus to reduce fever and pain.
+The table below shows selected medications from the COX inhibitor class of drugs (29).

 Properties of Selected Cyclooxygenase Inhibitor Drugs